owlboy/greatpug-public/README.md

 * Removed extrainous material slots on some meshes
 * Removed extrainous some extrainous geometry
 * Rebaked Occlusion
+* Power Water and Kirito are back from holiday
 * (Also did lots of Quest work)

 #### 04/10/19 (104.98 mb)